autoplot/documentation/javadoc/org/das2/jythoncompletion/DataSetUrlCompletionItem.md

+# org.das2.jythoncompletion.DataSetUrlCompletionItem

-# org.das2.jythoncompletion.DataSetUrlCompletionItemCompletions for the URI when (for example) getDataSet('http:&lt;C&gt;') is entered.
+Completions for the URI when (for example) getDataSet('http:&lt;C&gt;') is entered.

 ***
 <a name="createDocumentationTask"></a>
 # createDocumentationTask